What the blood sugar levels after eating should be?

 And when you do measure blood sugar, you may have a higher result from comparing to the normal one.

 Basically, the test for that is called oral tolerance glucose test.
-It's made in two different steps.
+It's performed in two different steps.

 The next step is to measure your blood sugar level after two hours you've had a sweet drink.